 Although running 7 marathons on 7 continents in 7 days will be the ultimate success, there is also a competition element within the World Marathon Challenge.
 The fastest combined marathon times for male and female runners will also be recognised for world record purposes.

 Join Event Director, Richard Donovan, on this amazing challenge.
 Places are limited for the World Marathon Challenge.
-All finishers will be eligible to join both The 7 Continents Marathon Club and the exclusive Intercontinental Marathon Club, reserved for athletes who have run 7 Marathons on 7 Continents within 7 Days.
+Successful participants are recognised by the exclusive Intercontinental Marathon Club, which procvides the definitive list of people who have run 7 Marathons on 7 Continents within 7 Days.

-28 Jan Recommended arrival at Cape Town, South Africa
+Jan 28 Latest arrival at Cape Town, South Africa

 *Every effort will be made to keep to the scheduled departure and return date, but all flights are subject to weather, aircraft serviceability and local conditions.